apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 		.. seealso:: `The Wikipedia page on Start of Authority records <https://en.wikipedia.org/wiki/SOA_record>`_.

-	:sslEnabled: A string containing a boolean that tells whether this Delivery Service uses SSL; one of:
+	:sslEnabled: A string containing a boolean that tells whether this :term:`Delivery Service` uses SSL; one of:

 		"false"
-			SSL is not used by this Delivery Service
+			SSL is not used by this :term:`Delivery Service` "true"
-		"true"
-			SSL is used by this Delivery Service
+			SSL is used by this :term:`Delivery Service`

 	:ttls: An object that contains keys which are types of DNS records that have values which are strings containing integers that specify the time for which a response to the specific type of record request should remain valid